-A sofa with fixed cushions offers an extra challenge for the would-be re-upholsterer.
-Yet the attached cushion setup allows for a more convenient stapling of the fabric behind the cushions and into the couch frame.
-While attached cushions offer more stability and decrease the likelihood of the cushion material sliding around within the couch, the process for removing the fabric is more involved.
-Yet with adequate fabric and basic tools, it is possible for anyone to change the fabric on their sofa and add stuffing, if necessary, to create a couch that is comfortable and attractive once more.
+A couch with non-removable cushions offers an extra challenge for the would-be re-upholsterer.
+As a result, many people questions whether they should go with a slipcover or reupholster.
+Although fabric removal is more difficult when you reupholster a couch with attached cushions, the setup allows for a more convenient stapling of the fabric behind the cushions and into the couch frame.
+As an extra benefit, attached cushions offer more stability and decrease the likelihood of the cushion material sliding around within the couch.
+With adequate fabric and basic tools, it is possible for anyone to change the fabric on their sofa and add stuffing, if necessary, to create a couch that is comfortable and attractive once more.

 Turn the sofa upside down and remove all the visible staples on the underside using the staple puller.
 Rip the seams on the bottom using the seam ripper if no staples are visible.
 Cutting the fabric off the bottom of the couch with the scissors is a much quicker option if you have no reason to keep the fabric intact.
 Continue to remove the fabric in whatever method produces the best results until all the fabric has been removed.